Table of Contents

 File on time (by the due date of Form 945 for the year in which you discover the error),

-Pay the amount shown on line 5 when you file Form 945-X,
+Pay the amount shown on line 5 by the time you file Form 945-X,

 Enter the date you discovered the error, and